larsjsol/UE4_TurnBased/README.md

 # UE4_TurnBased

+Warning.
+Dead code ahead.
+[NavGrid](https://github.com/larsjsol/NavGrid) is a active project that does navigation on a grid for turn based games.

 Things (mostly base clases for blueprints) that might come in handy for making a turn-based game in Unreal Engine 4

 ## Install